Color4712/SurvivalCraft/README.md

    ```
 3. The **Release Alpha** GitHub Actions workflow will:
    - Build and test the project via Gradle
-   - Package the JAR artifact from `build/libs/`
+   - Package both the runnable ZIP distribution (`build/distributions/SurvivalCraft-0.0.1-alpha.zip`) and the standalone JAR (`build/libs/SurvivalCraft-0.0.1-alpha.jar`)
-   - Publish a pre-release on GitHub Releases named after the tag (e.g., `v0.0.1-alpha`)
+   - Publish a pre-release on GitHub Releases named after the tag (e.g., `v0.0.1-alpha`) using the matching notes from `release_notes/<tag>.md`

 ## 👥 About the Team